triton-inference-server/server/docs/client.rst

 custom backend and a Caffe2 ResNet50 model.
 This ensemble allows you to send the raw image binaries in the request and receive classification results without preprocessing the images on the client.
-The image preprocessor model and Resnet50 models are just models in the model repository and you can even access them directly as you can with any model.
-The ensemble model just provides a way to access a pipeline of those two models.
-The ensemble itself doesn't have a backend.
-Executing the ensemble means that each of those individual models is executed using the framework/backend of the individual models.
 The ensemble image classification example that uses the C++ client API is available at `src/clients/c++/ensemble\_image\_client.cc
 <https://github.com/NVIDIA/tensorrt-inference-server/blob/master/src/clients/c%2B%2B/ensemble_image_client.cc>`_.
 The Python version of the image classification client is available at